deannaji/Datacore/README.md

 1. Configure a build system for a go and a python project.
     * Builds should run automatically on commit.
     * For project sub-folders, we expect a build only when there have been changes made to the sub-folder since the previous build run. e.g. When there is a commit to only the python project, then a Go build should not be triggered.
 Similarly, a commit made to both the Go and Python projects should build both.
 2. Some builds require that some steps only be executed when there is a commit to a specific branch.
-Details are included in the associated language project folders.
+    * `deps`, `test`, and `build` should be run on every branch when there is a commit.
+    * `publish` should only be run when there is a commit to master.
 3. Care should be taken to make sure project builds are isolated from each other.

 ## Deliverables